 - swelling or tenderness in your child’s neck, which usually occurs with an upper respiratory infection

-Additional diagnostic testing may include a microscopic examination of the fluid from a fine needle aspiration or the tissue from a biopsy.
+Additional diagnostic testing may include a microscopic examination of the fluid from a fine needle aspiration.
+In this procedure, your child’s doctor inserts a small needle into the cyst to remove fluid for analysis.
+They may also examine tissue from a biopsy.

 Your child’s doctor will likely prescribe antibiotics if your child has signs of infection.
 It may be necessary to drain fluid from the cyst to ease swelling.
 To prevent future infections, doctors usually recommend surgery to remove the cyst.

 Surgery usually results in a good outcome.
-However, the cysts can recur, especially if the surgery occurred during an active infection.
-You should follow the instructions from you child’s doctor on the best way to recover from the surgery.
+However, cysts can recur, especially if surgery happened during an active infection.
+Follow the instructions from your child’s doctor on the best way to recover from the surgery.
 This will increase the chances for a quick recovery.